Excellent Jobs for Nurses Who Don't Want to Be Nurses

 Are you contemplating an early exit from the nursing profession?
 You should know this: Jobs for nurses who don't want to be nurses abound.
 Indeed, as a nurse, jobs in a wide range of sectors and settings could be open to you.
 Whether you're looking to care for patients outside of a traditional hospital or you hope to get out of clinical work altogether, you have plenty of options to choose from.

 And you're certainly not alone in wanting to make a change.
 One study found that nearly a third of new RNs leave their positions within the first two years.
-The vast majority of them move into other nursing roles rather than actually leave the profession.1 However, other research has revealed that close to 50 percent of working nurses have seriously considered leaving the field entirely.2
+The vast majority of them move into other nursing roles rather than actually leave the profession.
+However, research from RNnetwork has revealed that close to 50 percent of working nurses have seriously considered leaving the field entirely.

 This article outlines nine career options for LPNs/LVNs or registered nurses who want something completely different, along with more than 20 potential paths for experienced nurses who want to take on roles that don't involve direct patient care.
 It also describes several job options for RNs who would like to continue providing hands-on nursing care, but outside of a hospital.
 Bottom line: You absolutely can create a more satisfying future for yourself.
 Read on to discover the incredible range of new possibilities!